microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 2. Click **‘JSON View’** on the right-hand side.
 3. Copy the **Resource ID** value.

-### Step 2: Identify and Export Duplicate VM IDs
+### Step 2: Identify and export duplicate VM ARM IDs

-Duplicate VMs refer to the VMs without the Arc agent installed.
+Duplicate VM ARM IDs refer to the Azure representation of the VMs for which the Azure resource doesn't recognize the Arc agent being already installed.
+These are typically found under the VM Inventory view of your SCVMM server.
 If manually removing duplicate VMs via the portal is cumbersome (especially with many resources), you can automate this with Azure CLI.

 **Bash:**
 ```bash